Sacusa/os161/design/asst-design.md

 ### 3. Process Table

-TODO
+Addition of support for user processes necessitated the creation of a process table.
+The following structure has been created for this purpose:

+    struct proc_table {
+        struct proc **pt_table;
+        unsigned pt_size;
+    }

+The following associated methods are provided:

+1. __pid_t pt_add_proc(struct proc *p)__: Adds process 'p' to the process table and returns a process id.
+Returns 0 on failure.
+If the size of process table is full, the size is doubled and the first free pid is returned.

+1. __void pt_rem_proc(pid_t pid)__: Removes the process associated with process id 'pid' from the process table and notifies all the processes waiting on it.

 ### 4. Process Structure

-The process structure (as defined in proc.h) has been modified, and now includes the following two fields:
+The process structure (as defined in proc.h) has been modified, and now includes the following fields:

-    struct file_handle **p_ft;
+    struct file_handle **p_ft;  // process file table
-    unsigned p_ft_size;
+    unsigned p_ft_size;         // process file table size pid_t p_pid;                // process id

 The proc methods have been modified as follows:

+1. __proc_create()__:
-1. __proc_create()__: p_ft_size is intitialized to a value of 4.
+    * p_ft_size is intitialized to a value of 4.
 The file table is also, consequently, initialized to a size of 4.
 File descriptors 0, 1 and 2 are initialized to STDIN, STDOUT and STDERR respectively.
 File descriptor 3 is initialized to NULL.
+    * The process is added to the process table using *pt_add_proc()*, with the returned pid stored in p_pid.

+2. __proc_destroy()__:
-2. __proc_destroy()__: fh_destroy() is called on every file handle in the file table. p_ft is then freed.
+    * fh_destroy() is called on every file handle in the file table. p_ft is then freed.
+    * *pt_rem_proc()* is called to remove the process from the process table and notify any processes waiting on it.

 ### 5. Synchronization